Skip to main content

 Industry experience and opportunities

-During specific units, you’ll have opportunities to engage in live briefs which might be in partnership with community groups, or private, public or third sector organisations.
-These live projects will support you to actively learn about touch points in service design, working and co-designing with stakeholders and managing these collaborations.
+During specific units, you’ll have opportunities to engage in live briefs which might be in partnership with community groups, or private, public or third-sector organisations.
+These live projects will support you to actively learn about touch points and to critically apply your skills as a service designer, working and co-designing with stakeholders while gaining experience in managing collaborations.

 Mode of study